-It's important to note that overhead cabling is not permitted at Prince Henry.
+Overhead cabling is not permitted at Prince Henry.
 The cable previously powering the clock was disconnected — by whom, no-one seems to know.
-However, Council removed the cable on a request from the CA EC because it achieved nothing, was unsightly, and was sinking lower and lower as time went on, with the potential to become a risk to public safety.
+Council removed the cable on request from the CA EC because it achieved nothing, was unsightly, and was sinking lower and lower as time went on, with the potential to become a risk to public safety.

 WWII heritage air raid shelter images at right courtesy P Armstrong 21/01/2007.